Ishaan-Dev5/sanatak/sprint-1/Feature-branch-flow.md

 ## 2. Why Feature Branch Workflow?

+The **Feature Branch Workflow** is a Git-based development strategy where each new feature is developed in its own branch, isolated from the `main` or `production` codebase.
+It allows developers to work independently without interfering with the stable codebase.
 Feature branching provides a clean way to manage different streams of development while maintaining a stable main branch.
 It encourages collaboration and code reviews through pull requests and ensures features are tested before they’re merged.

 ###  Comparison Table